linda-seiter/cmsc115_2252/week3/week3_lesson.md

 ## Decision Table

-**Decision Table Testing** is a technique in which tests are designed to execute combinations of input conditions listed in a decision table.
+**Decision Table Testing** is a technique to evaluate program behavior based on various combinations of inputs and their corresponding actions.
+It is particularly useful for testing scenarios where multiple conditions affect the outcome.
 A **decision table**, also called a cause-effect table, specifies the actions to perform for a given set of input conditions.

-**Example #1:** A hotel charges $115 per night for a room with a king bed and $125 per night for a room with 2 queen beds.
-Patrons aged 65 and over are eligible for a 10% discount.
+Decision Table Structure:

+- Conditions: The different inputs that influence the outcome.
+A condition can have two or more values (true/false, yes/no/maybe, etc.).
+- Actions: The outputs that the system should produce based on the combination of condition values.
+- Rules: A unique combination of condition values and the corresponding action.

-The room price thus depends on two binary conditions:
+**Example #1:** The monthly cost for a subscription service is based on two binary conditions:

-- room = {king, queen}
-- senior = {age >= 65, age < 65}

-A decision table to determine price based on the conditions is shown below.
-The rule columns are based on the four possible combinations of room type and senior status.
+- basic (B) or premium (P) plan
+- annual (A) or monthly (M) commitment

+The decision table below contains one rule per unique combination of subscription plan and commitment.
+Each rule defines the monthly cost for that particular combination of input values.

 <table>
 <tr>